TUDelft-PRIME-Books/Linear-Algebra/Chapter3/Linear_Transformations.md

 ::::::

-Note that {prf:ref}`Ex:LinTrafo:FirstLinearMap` was in fact the first example of a matrix transformation in the {ref}`Subsec:LinTrafo:MatrixTrafo`:
+Note that {prf:ref}`Ex:LinTrafo:FirstLinearMap` was in fact the first example of a matrix transformation in the Subsection {ref}`Subsec:LinTrafo:MatrixTrafo`:

 $$
 \begin{pmatrix}